 Global Smartphone Shipments by Vendors: History

-|Duration||CY Q1 2011 – Q4 2019|
+|Duration||CY Q1 2011 – Q1 2020|

-Xiaomi shipped 32.8 million units of smartphones in Q4 2019, representing an appreciable 31.1% YoY growth.
-The growth was primarily driven by India where Xiaomi continued to dominate the market, with 28% shipments market share.
-Its Redmi 8/Note 8 series has helped the company in terms of overall shipments.
+One must note that Xiaomi’s market share surpassed 10% for the first time in Q1 2020.
+The growth was primarily driven by India where Xiaomi continued to dominate the market, with 30% shipments market share.
+The new Poco and Redmi devices helped the company in terms of overall shipments.